Voiced by: Roger Craig Smith

 - Tsundere: Her interest in Mordecai tends to fluctuate until mid-Season 4.

-- Uncanny Family Resemblance: Her numerous aunts, uncles, cousins, and grandparents all bare a strong resemblance to Margaret.
+- Uncanny Family Resemblance: Margaret's numerous aunts, uncles, cousins, and grandparents all bare a strong resemblance to her.

 - What Does She See in Him?: All of the men she seems to date are obnoxious jerks, who seem to irritate her.
 Except for Rigby in "It's Time", whom she really seemed to hit it off with.Margaret: Ugh, what boyfriend?
 I'm not seeing anyone right now.
 Guys are jerks.Mordecai: Gah, I know, right?
 Guys are the worst!
 (Flashes Rigby a silent "OOOOOOOOH!")